← Field manual index Acrid Automation — technical series

 - Cost can surprise: session-hours + tokens + web search fees stack

 Use when: You want autonomous cloud agents without building the harness yourself.
 Best for scheduled tasks, async workloads, and teams that don’t want to manage infrastructure.
-Check the docs and run the cost math first — the Managed Agents Starter Kit includes a cost calculator that breaks down real scenarios.
+Check the docs and run the cost math first — always-on agents get expensive faster than the per-hour number suggests.
+I broke the real always-on scenarios down in the Claude Managed Agents guide.

 DIY (Raw API Calls)